 image avenue towers - planning + design

-(2023-2024) A 300,000 SF mixed-use tall-timber project planned for type VI-A and VI-B hybrid construction, in the heart of Atlanta.
+(2023-2024) An Algoma project, a 300k SF mixed-use tall-timber project, is planned for type VI-A and VI-B hybrid construction in the heart of Atlanta.

 -